Time dependent arrivals via thinning#

 from sim_tools.datasets import load_banks_et_al_nspp

-from sim_tools.time_dependent import NSPPThinning
+from sim_tools.time_dependent import NSPPThinning, nspp_plot, nspp_simulation

 Example from Banks et al.#